Sowapps/symfony-so-ingenious-demo/doc/Fragment.md

 Templates of fragments must be declared in folder `templates/fragment`.
 The templates must have a metadata header with their signature.
+Template purpose is provided to fragment for its own purpose, so the template and fragment must share the same purpose at all time.
 Here are all the signature root properties :

 - kind: string, always `fragment`.